-A well rounded person works at more than just developing his physical skills.
+A well-rounded person works at more than just developing his physical skills.
 The ability to relate to others is key in playing team sports.
 Character is an important key to maintaining any success our physical abilities can give us.
 This is true for Christians as well.
 We need to develop more than just our spiritual gifts.
 We need to develop our walk with God, our faith, our giving, as well as our character.
 We should be maintaining our physical bodies as well.
-Are you working on your character as well as your gifts?
+Name the areas of Character that God is asking you to work on.

 A good student knows the importance of listening.
 In college, the professor only says something once and expects you to know it.
 One key to listening is knowing that it is a one time opportunity and focusing on the speaker.
 The same is true in our walk with God.
 When He speaks, we should be listening.
 Then we should do what He asks us to.
 He sets the example in that He listens to us when we pray.
-We should focus on Him knowing that this is a one time opportunity.
-Are you listening when God speaks to you?
+We should focus on Him knowing that this is a one-time opportunity.
+What is God asking you to do right now?

 December 28 DISCIPLINE

 All children, at some point, face discipline from their parents.
 Whether it was for not working hard or breaking a rule, discipline is sure to come.
 How they respond to it makes all the difference.
 Knowing that the parent wants them to be their best, they should accept it as a gift from a loving parent.
 Christians struggle with the same issues.
 God’s discipline is always for our benefit.
-When God disciplines you, do you accept it as a gift for your long term benefit, or do you resent the pain it brings?
+What areas of your life has God disciplined you in?

 We all know that there are things that we shouldn’t do.
 Things that will impact their lives in a negative way.
 But we still have to choose not to do what they shouldn’t do.
 Many people have destroyed their lives and careers by doing things they knew not to do.
 For the Christian, the situation is the same.
 We need to put boundaries around our lives and stay away from the things we know not to do.
 The choice is up to us.
-Are you choosing to stay away from things that will destroy your life?
+What things do you need to avoid to have a more Godly life?

-The job of a teacher or a coach is to help that student or player be all he can, which will make their lives better.
-To do this, he pushes, prods sometimes yells, and demands more than the player often thinks he has.
+A teacher or a coach’s job is to help that student or player be all he can, which will make their lives better.
+To do this, he pushes, prods, sometimes yells, and demands more than the player often thinks he has.
 All this to benefit that person.
 A wise person responds with gratefulness to this difficult training.
 God is even more committed to helping us be all that He created us to be.
 He will ask and teach a person to do more than he thinks he can do.
 He does all of this so that we won’t look back on our lives with regret.
-Are you responding to his training with gratefulness?
+What is God teaching you right now?

 December 31 A NEW THING